Medtronic

 Acquisition in 2016

-HeartWare International, Inc. develops and manufactures small implantable heart pumps or ventricular assist devices for the treatment of advanced heart failure.
-The company offers HeartWare Ventricular Assist System, which includes a left ventricular assist device, or blood pump, patient accessories, and surgical tools designed to provide circulatory support for patients in the advanced stage of heart failure.
-It is also developing the Miniaturized Ventricular Assist Device, a miniaturized device intended for chronic heart failure patients.
-HeartWare International, Inc. sells and markets its products through clinical studies in the United States, as well as directly to cardiac centers and hospitals internationally.
-The company is headquartered in Framingham, Massachusetts.
+HeartWare International, Inc. specializes in the development and manufacturing of small implantable heart pumps, also known as ventricular assist devices, aimed at treating advanced heart failure.
+The company offers the HeartWare Ventricular Assist System, which comprises a left ventricular assist device, patient accessories, and surgical tools designed to provide critical circulatory support for patients in the advanced stages of heart failure.
+Additionally, HeartWare is working on the Miniaturized Ventricular Assist Device, intended for chronic heart failure patients.
+The company markets its products through clinical studies in the United States and directly to cardiac centers and hospitals worldwide.
+Headquartered in Framingham, Massachusetts, HeartWare is committed to improving the quality of life for patients suffering from severe heart conditions.

 EarLens